 The Campus Activities Board is one of the several committees of the student government and is the primary coordinator of social and educational programming for the student body.
 CAB programs various films, trips, comedians, lectures, musicians, concerts and specialty weekends such as fall, winter, and spring weekends.

-Campus Activities Board Advisory Committee: Brenna del Llano, Director Box 496 Hannah Bates, Assistant Director Ariana LoFaro, Treasurer Katelyn Arnold, Assistant Treasurer
+Campus Activities Board Advisory Committee: Hannah Bates, Director Margaret Depault, Assistant Director Katelyn Arnold, Treasurer